 The figures below are only a guide.
 Actual pay rates may vary depending on:

 The starting salaries for trainee animal technicians are normally about £16,000 to £17,000 a year.
 When qualified, earnings can increase to £20,000 a year.
-Senior animal technicians can earn up to £28.000 a year and chief or licensed technicians up to £35,000 a year, while facility managers or specialists earn up to £40,000, sometimes more.
+Senior animal technicians can earn up to £28,000 a year and chief or licensed technicians up to £35,000 a year.
+Facility managers or specialists can earn up to £40,000, sometimes more.

 You should be aware that:

 procedures on animals are tightly regulated by the Animals (Scientific Procedures) Act 1986 under the Home Office